 Indian Poker has gained popularity due to its simplicity, suspenseful gameplay, and the unique twist of not knowing your hand.
 It's often played casually among friends or in poker tournaments.

-There are plenty of poker games and tournaments available online, making it easy and convenient to play anytime and anywhere, adding to its popularity.
+Plenty of poker games and tournaments are available online, making it easy and convenient to play anytime and anywhere, adding to its popularity.

 Betting Rounds in Indian Poker Game: